How risky is eating red meat? New papers provoke controversy

 Based on the analyses, a panel of the international researchers said people do not have to cut back for health reasons.
 But they note their own advice is weak and that they didn’t take into account other factors, such as animal welfare and the toll meat production has on the environment.

 There was dissent even among the authors; three of the 14 panelist said they support reducing red and processed meats.
-A co-author of one of the reviews is also among those who called for the papers not to be published.
+A co-author of one review is also among those who called for a publication delay.

-Those who pushed to delay publication also questioned why certain studies were included or excluded in the reviews.

-Still, other researchers have criticized nutrition research for producing weak and conflicting findings.
-Dr. John Ioannidis, a professor of medicine at Stanford University, said advice based on weak evidence can distract from clearer, more effective messages, such as limiting how much we eat.
-He was not involved in the study or the protest.
+Still, other researchers not involved in the reviews have criticized nutrition science for producing weak and conflicting findings.
+Dr. John Ioannidis, a professor of medicine at Stanford University, said such advice can distract from clearer, more effective messages, such as limiting how much we eat.

 As for his own diet, Guyatt said he no longer thinks red or processed meats have significant health risks.
 But he said he still avoids them out of habit, and for animal welfare and environmental reasons.